ChrisSantosLang/redscience/docs/source/player.rst

 tournaments or parts of other players' history.
 Its creator can also set the AI to learn from its own experiences.

-You can use any AI, Teams of AI, or Corps of AI as a tool to help you play, so finding the best and making it even better can be a powerful way to raise your rankings.
+You can use any AI, Team of AI, or Corp of AI as a tool to help you play, so finding the best and making it even better can be a powerful way to raise your rankings.